 I worked in tech for a long time [including roles as strategic marketing director for BlackBerry and a global solutions leader at Nortel Networks] after leaving the military.
 In 2006, I launched my own company and became the CEO within five years.
 I love being a big fish in a small pond, it gives you the ability to be very creative and visionary.

-I don’t feel like I experience sexism like I did in the military—nothing has ever compared to that.
-We have programmes on our team to lead diversity and inclusion projects.
-We are trying to expand the diversity of our board, whether that’s women, LGBTQ, indigenous or any marginal groups.
-It’s still a front and centre topic.
+I don’t feel like I experience sexism as I did in the military—nothing has ever compared to that.
+We have programs on our team to lead diversity and inclusion projects.
+We are trying to expand the diversity of our board, whether that’s women, LGBTQ, indigenous, or any marginal groups.
+It’s still a front-and-center topic.

 Women in power often face questions about how they got into their positions.
 Do you ever feel people don’t trust your authority?

 There will always be people out there who don’t trust you; men and women.
 I had to fire someone last year who was totally undermining my authority and it was actually a woman.

 I feel the younger generation may do better with their peers.
 Older workers who grew up with sexism being ok are a more challenging task.